Metal stitching: Applications

 As a cold repair process, metal stitching is applicable where heat should not be used, and in situations where the material cannot be successfully repaired by welding.

 Situations where application of heat would be problematic are particularly appropriate for cold metal stitching, examples include: oil installations and engine rooms.
 Often large equipment cannot be easily dismantled and removed for repairs, the metalock repair process can often be performed in-situ with little or no dismantling.
 It is this feature that created the foundation for the development of the process.
 More unusual onsite locations expanded to include the repair of ship propellers whilst they are fixed to the ship, large mining equipment that is located underground, and underwater repairs.

 Welding introduces thermal stresses into the base metal, and also changes the grain structure of the metal crystals - altering the characteristics and the strength of that part of the equipment.
 Heat also distorts the alignment of the original surface.
 Once the equipment is machined and returned to use, the parent metal is always significantly weaker.
 Often, the site of the original repair then subsequently fails.

 The metal stitching repair process however tends to maintain alignment of original surfaces, since the lack of heat during the repair produces no distortion of the completed repair.
 In addition, the parent metal is not weakened due to material changes.
 Metal stitching dampens and absorbs compression stresses; providing a good ‘expansion joint’ for castings subject to thermal stresses.
 It distributes the tensional load away from fatigue points and maintains relieved conditions of inherent internal stresses where the rupture initially occurred.
-Where the repair involved a pressurized interface, the repair process has the ability to seal the join.
+Where the repair involved a pressurized interface, the repair process has the ability to seal the joint.